tharushifernando99/tharushifernando99/README.md

 # 👋 Hi, I’m Tharushi Fernando

 ## I am undergraduate student in Information Technology seeking for knowledge gain and built up myself.
-I am intertested in Project Management, Mobile application development and Web application developement.
+I am interested in Project Management, Mobile application development and Web application development.

 ### 🌱 I’m currently learning Mobile Application developement with Android Studio with Java.
 I hope to gain my knowledge and experince in this area with more frameworks, languages and other technologies.